SukkoPera/Plus42Wire/README.md

 Plus42Wire is based on the PCF8584 chips by Philips/NXP, featuring both master and slave capabilities and communication speeds up to 90 kHz.

-The board features boath 5V and a 3.3V bus connectors for maximum compatibility with devices and has built-in slots for an EEPROM and a Real-Time Clock (RTC).
+The board features both 5V and 3.3V bus connectors with different pinouts for maximum compatibility with devices and has built-in slots for an EEPROM and a Real-Time Clock (RTC).
 Address decoding is performed by a GAL for easy reconfigurability (both GAL20 and GAL22 are supported).

 ## Assembly
 The PCF8584 and all the other chips can all be bought supercheap on AliExpress & similar sites.
 There are only a couple of other components, making this board very affordable to build for everyone.